 However, the station is named after Atwater Avenue Street.
 Further, the street was named after Edwin Atwater (1808 to 1874) in 1871.
 He was the Saint-Antoine district’s municipal alderman.
 Moreover, it has two entrances, the 2322 Rue Ste Catherine and 3015 Boulevard De Maisonneuve.

 The Green Line is 22.1 kilometers long and comprises 27 stations.
-Further, the Orange Line consists of 31 stations and is about 24.8 kilometers long.
-The Yellow Line is 4.25 kilometers long, and 3 stations serve this line.
-Moreover, the Blue Line consists of 12 stations and is 9.7 kilometers long.
-Also, few of the stations can merge between two lines.
+Further, the Orange Line shall consist of 31 stations and is about 24.8 kilometers long.
+The Yellow Line is 4.25 kilometers long, and three stations serve this line.

 Leave a Reply